What Is a Child Rider on Life Insurance?

 Application process:

-1. Indicate rider interest on life insurance application or anniversary date.
+1. Indicate rider interest on the life insurance application or at a policy anniversary date.

-3. Give your children's basic information (no medical exam).
+3. Provide your children's basic information.
+No medical exam is required.

-4. Rider activates when the base policy begins, which is upon your first premium payment.
+4. The rider takes effect when the base policy begins, on your first premium payment.

 What Happens When the Rider Expires

-1. Convert to permanent policy: Most riders convert to whole life coverage up to 5x the rider amount without medical underwriting
+1. Convert to a permanent policy: Most riders convert to whole life coverage up to five times the rider amount without medical underwriting.

-2. Let coverage lapse: Child applies for their own life insurance as an adult
+2. Let coverage lapse: The child applies for their own life insurance as an adult.

-3. Evaluate standalone coverage: Assess if permanent life insurance makes sense for your adult child
+3. Evaluate standalone coverage: Assess whether a permanent policy makes sense for the adult child based on their health and financial situation.

 Child Rider on Life Insurance: Bottom Line